openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ```

-Check the lease resource in pool-coordinator.
+Check the lease resource in Yurt-Coordinator.
 We can see the lease resource and the holder of lease changes periodically.

 ```shell
 $ kubectl get lease